cyberbotics/webots-doc/blog/Webots-8-6-0-release.md

 ![VR Headset](images/vr_headset.png)
 %end

+### OSM

-With Webots 8.6.0 our automobile simulation tools are more advanced than ever.
+With Webots 8.6.0 our environment modelling tools are more advanced than ever.
 We've overhauled our OpenStreetMap importer to make modelling real-world road networks and districts in Webots as quick and easy as possible, in even more detail and more accurately than before.
 Here is a comparison between previously imported road structures and revamped import:

 %figure "8.5.0"
 ![8.5](images/osm_master.png)